The Best Islands In Hawaii

 2. Hawaii – “The Big Island”

 Larger than the rest of the Hawaiian Islands put together, they don’t call the Island of Hawaii “The Big Island” for nothing.
-It is by far the most diverse destination in the archipelago, an island where you could theoretically ski, get stuck in torrential rain, and work on your tan at the beach – all in the same day.
-The Big Island has something for everyone and it’s usually served in a low-key and unpretentious manner.
-When you hit the road and explore the island’s four corners, you realize that a “split personality” is the best adjective to describe this place.
-The sunny Kona Coast on the west side is where you’ll find the Big Island’s best beaches and resorts, the Hilo Coast on the east is tropical and wet, the most authentic slice of the island and its beating heart.
-Over on the north side, it’s all about the valleys, a series of them slicing through the interior and inviting you to explore, while the remote south is barren and hides the island’s ultimate jewel.
+It is by far the archipelago‘s most diverse destination, an island where you could theoretically ski, get stuck in torrential rain, and work on your tan at the beach – all on the same day.
+The Big Island has something for everyone, and it’s usually served in a low-key and unpretentious manner.

 Great for: hiking, beaches, scenic drives, lava viewing, snorkeling